ahrendsen/wildlife-datasets/docs/dataframe.md

 ## Optional columns

 The following columns may be present in the dataframe.
 Besides these columns, it is possible to define additional columns.
+For values that involve coordinates in images, the dimensions are given in pixels (rather than fraction of total image dimension).

 | Column | Type | Description |
 |--------|------|-------------|